Richard Wells (nurse)

+Early life

+Wells was born in South Africa during World War II.
+He spent time working in a family business in Leeds and then trained in psychiatric nursing.

+Career

-Wells was born in South Africa during the Second World War.
-His career in nursing was largely based at the Royal Marsden Hospital, where he held various positions, including Director of the Marie Curie Rehabilitation Centre.
+Wells' career in nursing was largely based at the Royal Marsden Hospital, which he joined in 1977 and where he held various positions, including Director of the Marie Curie Rehabilitation Centre.
+He was awarded a Florence Nightingale fellowship to study in America in 1981.

+Wells advocated for cancer patients to know their prognosis and supported the use of complementary therapies in holistic care.

 He served as a consultant to a host of organizations, including the World Health Organization, the International Union Against Cancer, the International Council of Nurses and the European Oncology Society.

+In the early 1980s, Wells helped to care for people with early cases of AIDS, including Terrence Higgins.
+He began to work with colleagues to lobby for awareness of HIV and Aids and improvements in care and was known for saying in regards to nursing that "if we get it right for Aids we've got it right for everybody".